Academy of Finance and Enterprise

 The Downside

-Intense focus on business may not appeal to all
+Strong business focus may not appeal to every student

-AFE occupies the 4th floor of an office building that also houses Bard High School Early College II and The High School of Applied Communication.
-Facilities include science labs, a library, theater, cafeteria and small gymnasium.
+AFE is located on the 4th floor of an office building that also houses Bard High School Early College II and The High School of Applied Communication.
+The school has science labs, a library, theater, cafeteria and small gymnasium.

-SPECIAL EDUCATION: There are Integrated Co-Teaching classes with two teachers, one of whom is trained in special education.
-Graduation rates for students with special needs as well as English language learners are far above the citywide average.
+SPECIAL EDUCATION: The school offers Integrated Co-Teaching classes with two teachers, one of whom is trained in special education.
+(Lydie Raschka, official reports, August, 2026)

 Get more from InsideSchools